Erich Campbell is commercial machine embroidery educator, an award-winning machine…

 You may remember in an earlier article that I suggested that embroiderers all learn to use the metric system for measurements- here’s where it is the most crucial; whereas there are measurement systems that count stitches per inch, the most common systems are based either on a metric measurement of the distance between thread or on ’embroidery points’ which are still a metric-based system where 1 point is equivalent to .1mm.
 Luckily, the reasoning behind it is easy to grasp.
 The thickness of standard 40wt machine embroidery thread is roughly .4mm; this will help us define everything we need to know about density hereafter.

-Now that we know that our standard thread is .4mm thick, we also know that under ideal conditions, lines of stitching spaced at .4mm or 4 points apart will lead to each line of thread just touch, edge to edge, its neighbor, thus giving us full coverage of our ground material.
+Now that we know that our standard thread is .2mm thick, we also know that under ideal conditions, a 2-line course of stitching spaced at .4mm or 4 points apart will lead to each line of thread just touch, edge to edge, its neighbor, thus giving us full coverage of our ground material.
 Admittedly, there are numerous conditions, like stitching on textured, furry, or grained materials, that may still cause havoc even at ‘full’ density, but many of those situations can be mitigated through the use of structured foundational stitching referred to as ‘underlay’ that runs before your top stitching (and which will be a subject of this very blog in the near future).
 The major take-away is that we should consider .4mm spacing to be our most dense setting wherever possible.
 There are reasons to create lines of stitching closer together than .4mm, but for almost all standard embroidery your density should be at .4mm or less (meaning further apart).